 A Car Example

-Users of a modern vehicle might experience: Preparing the vehicle for first Utilization by ensuring all fluids are topped off after factory shipment; Utilizing the vehicle by driving around town; Maintaining the vehicle by refilling the gas tank; Retiring the vehicle by removing all personal information in the OnStar service prior to selling the car; Configuring the vehicle’s radio presets, seat positions, and mirror positions; Augmenting the vehicle with the addition of an aftermarket trailer hitch; and Customizing the vehicle by replacing the core engine CPU with an aftermarket “Power Chip”.
+Roles interacting with modern vehicle might experience: Preparing the vehicle for first Utilization by ensuring all fluids are topped off after factory shipment; Utilizing the vehicle by driving around town; Maintaining the vehicle by refilling the gas tank; Retiring the vehicle by removing all personal information in the OnStar service prior to selling the car; Configuring the vehicle’s radio presets, seat positions, and mirror positions; Augmenting the vehicle with the addition of an aftermarket trailer hitch; and Customizing the vehicle by replacing the core engine CPU with an aftermarket “Power Chip”.

 A CRM SaaS Product Example

-Users of a SaaS Product for Customer Relationship Management (CRM) might experience: Preparing the SaaS Product by entering prospect and customer records; Utilizing the SaaS Product by tracking and generating status reports on prospects and customers; Maintaining the SaaS Product by removing prospects who are no longer to be tracked; Retiring the SaaS Product by exporting all active prospects and customer records prior to decommissioning; Configuring the SaaS Product by redefining the default stages of prospect and customer progression to be tracked; Augmenting the SaaS Product by adding an automated data feed to a 3rd party tool; Customizing the SaaS Product by modifying the internal scoring module for when a prospect or customer should be contacted.
+Roles interacting with a SaaS Product for Customer Relationship Management (CRM) might experience: Preparing the SaaS Product by entering prospect and customer records; Utilizing the SaaS Product by tracking and generating status reports on prospects and customers; Maintaining the SaaS Product by removing prospects who are no longer to be tracked; Retiring the SaaS Product by exporting all active prospects and customer records prior to decommissioning; Configuring the SaaS Product by redefining the default stages of prospect and customer progression to be tracked; Augmenting the SaaS Product by adding an automated data feed to a 3rd party tool; Customizing the SaaS Product by modifying the internal scoring module for when a prospect or customer should be contacted.

 Discussion of some “Use” Experience Examples

-Note that not all Products can, nor should, support all of the Use Experience types.
+Note that not all Products can, nor should, support all of the “Use” Experience types.